Skip to main content

 How to Improve Your Chances of Getting into the University of Michigan

-The Academic Index calculates a student’s overall academic performance into a numerical score.
-Selective schools, like the University of Michigan, use this tool to assess whether a student has the necessary academic qualifications to be considered for admission.
+Academic Index calculates a student’s overall academic performance into a numerical score.
+Selective universities like the University of Michigan use this tool to determine whether applicants possess the academic credentials necessary for consideration.

-It’s essential to have a competitive transcript for your application to make it past the academic index.
-Students applying to selective schools should not only get all A’s, but they should also take the most challenging courses available to them (read more on taking challenging courses below).
+It’s essential to have a competitive transcript to meet the University of Michigan’s Academic Index threshold.
+Students applying to selective schools should not only get all A’s, but they should also take the most challenging courses available to them.

 To improve your SAT/ACT score, check out these free CollegeVine resources: